 Carmel Lofts is a mixed use development that will be adjacent to Plaza del Sol off of Frances Avenue and Olson Way.
 It will consist of two buildings comprised of up to four stories of residential with 133 apartment units and 8,000 square feet of ground floor retail space.

-Building D façade work will begin in mid-July with a tentative completion date of November 2013.
-Building C shell work continues and has a tentative completion date of June 2014.
+Building shell and façade work continues along with street and sidewalks surrounding the project.
+Current work on Building C has a tentative completion date of June 2014.
 See map for building locations.

 For additional information, contact Carmel Partners at (408) 481-9195.